doravidan/EasyMining/README.md

 # EasyMining
-Easy mining is auto profitability miner
+Easy mining is auto profitability miner.
-Just edit Configuration.py file and you ready to go
+Just edit Configuration.py file and you ready to go.
-To start run Start.bat
+To start run Start.bat.